If an insurer plans to change or terminate your policy, it's vital that you know beforehand.

-With so many changes happening, what happens if an insurer terminates your plan or changes you to a different policy?
-How will you know if changes are made?
 It's important that you know exactly what your insurer is doing and whether it plans to make changes to your existing policy.
 Luckily, the government has foreseen any potential hiccups that might arise from the ongoing reforms and has introduced a series of new consumer protections.

 What's changing with products for the health insurance reforms 2019?

 As part of the new shake-up, the government has introduced a new four-tier healthcare structure, which labels policies in one of four tiers: Gold, Silver, Bronze or Basic.
 These tiers set minimum requirements that insurers must meet.
 Changes involve both hospital and extras cover though extras only has three tiers: Gold, Silver and Bronze.
 All products must comply with the new tiers by April 2020 but policies in these tiers have already started hitting the market.